What Are the Best Project Management Tools?

 When you onboard a new hire, it's a project itself.
 When you report on company metrics, you're basically summarizing projects outcomes.
 Having a meeting?
 I can assume it's to discuss a project.
 Scoping a new feature or launching a marketing campaign always come with managing projects.
 Everything your doing at work is a project, right?

 Any project manager will tell you that a shocking amount of tasks go into even the most straightforward projects.
-Combine this with the increased popularity of remote teams, the varying interests of diverse stakeholders and team members, new trends like the agile approach, scrums & critical path methods and subtasks upon subtasks... let's just say that project management can get overwhelming, fast.
+Combine this with the increased popularity of remote teams, the varying interests of diverse stakeholders and team members, new trends like the agile project management approach, scrums & critical path methods and subtasks upon subtasks... let's just say that project management can get overwhelming, fast.

 That's where project management apps and tools come in.
 Fortunately for project managers and project teams alike, technology has provided countless innovative solutions to common project management woes.
 It's easier than ever to develop efficient, intuitive project management systems.
 Much of that development is done online.